Why do traditional social listening tools fall short?

-Legacy tools are limited.
-They weren’t built for video.
-They can’t interpret tone, reaction, or sentiment where meaning and intent are shaped.
+Legacy tools were built for text.
+They can't read tone, facial reaction, or sentiment inside video, where most cultural meaning now lives.

-Trends go viral through reactions, stitches, and narratives.
-Text-based tools miss context and emotional direction.
+Viral moments spread through video reactions, stitches, and duets.
+Text-based social monitoring tools miss this context and the emotional signal that makes a trend meaningful.

 They induce manual work